Dawn's Plot Swap

 First, I have to confess that I am a big, fat chicken.
 I don't do scary movies.
 I don't read horror.
 I listen to nothing that's going to keep me up at night with the covers tucked around my chin (because that's how my cousins taught me to protect myself from the vampires-- Thanks for that, by the way), staring at my closed bedroom door, wondering what just made that noise?
 It had to be something supernatural because I only live with three other humans, two large dogs, a bird, fish, hermit crab and snake.
 Nothing else could possibly have made a tapping noise other than the ghost of a demon-child out to eat my soul as a tasty midnight snack.

 But, remember slumber party ghost stories?
-The old, urban legend kind that scared everyone for about a minute, then you'd laugh and fill your mouth with another handful of M&M's and let it go...until someone had to pee and now suddenly all twelve of you were crammed in a tiny bathroom because there could be someone just waiting in there to kill you and cryptic message to your fellow partiers on the mirror that, "Aren't you glad you didn't turn on the light?"
+The old, urban legend kind that scared everyone for about a minute, then you'd laugh and fill your mouth with another handful of M&M's and let it go...until someone had to pee and now suddenly all twelve of you were crammed in a tiny bathroom because there could be someone just waiting in there to kill you and leave a cryptic message to your fellow partiers on the mirror, "Aren't you glad you didn't turn on the light?"
 (Do you know that one?)

 So, let's swap some slumber party stories.
 I'll go first.